tomas-pluskal/masscascade/MassCascadeCore/README.txt

 Installation
 -------
 The library can be freely used as backend for mass spectrometry data processing.
-All task classes implement the 'Callable<?>' interface and can be configured via the 'setParameters()' method or constructed fully parameterized.
+All task classes implement the 'Callable<?>' interface and can be configured via the 'setParameters()' method.

-Currently, the library is used in the KNIME MassCascade feature.
+The library is used in the KNIME MassCascade feature.
 "KNIME is a user-friendly and comprehensive open-source data integration, processing, analysis, and exploration platform." (http://knime.org/)

 For the <a href="http://sbeisken.github.com/MassCascade/javadoc/index.html">API</a> see the JavaDoc pages.